Venafi/vault-pki-monitor-venafi/README.md

 ## Import trust chain for the Platform

-If Venafi Platform uses an internal (self-signed) certificate, you must get your server root certificate using open ssl command below and provide it as an option to the 'trust_bundle_file' parameter.
+If Venafi Platform uses an internal (self-signed) certificate, you must get your server root certificate.
+Use the openssl command, below, and specify the PEM file name as the 'trust_bundle_file' parameter.
 Otherwise, the plugin will fail because of untrusted certificate error.
 Use the following command to import the certificate to the chain.pem file.
 The main.tf file is already configured to use this file as a trust bundle.